-To ensure the best SciFinder experience, use the latest recommended Web browser technology.
-(Updated May 21, 2015)
+To ensure the best SciFinder experience, and to conform with the most recent Internet security standards, use the this recommended web browser technology.
+(Updated May 2018)

 CAS Structure Editor Requirements